 At Libra Law Firm, we are more than just attorneys – we are advocates for those who have been wronged by the very system that was meant to protect them.
 We believe that every individual deserves to be treated with dignity and respect, regardless of their circumstances.
 Our commitment to our clients extends beyond the courtroom, as we strive to connect them with resources and support services to aid in their recovery and empowerment.

-If you suffered an in-custody injury or have lost a loved one to in-custody death in Orange County, please reach out to us for a free and confidential consultation.
+If you suffered an in-custody injury or have lost a loved one to in-custody death in Newport Beach, please reach out to us for a free and confidential consultation.
 Together, we can navigate the legal process and fight for the justice and compensation you deserve.
 Call us today at (888) 565-3214.